sushilsingh33/flight-ticket-compare/README.md

 # ✈️ Flight Ticket Compare

 A modern web application for comparing flight ticket prices across multiple airlines.
-Built with React and integrated with the Sky Scrapper API to provide real-time flight search and comparison functionality.
+Built with React and integrated with a flight search API to provide real-time flight search and comparison functionality.

 ## 🚀 Features

 - **Smart Flight Search**: Search for flights using airport codes with autocomplete suggestions
 - **Price Comparison**: Compare ticket prices across multiple airlines in one view
-- **Real-time API Integration**: Powered by Sky Scrapper API for live flight data
+- **Real-time API Integration**: Powered by a flight search API for live flight data
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **User-friendly Interface**: Modern, intuitive design with smooth animations
 - **Flight Details**: View comprehensive flight information including: